Adverse Weather & How To Deal With It

-The recent cold chill has not only brought one of the mildest autumns on record to an abrupt end, but it has also signalled the start of what is anticipated to be one of the coldest winters in decades.
+The recent adverse weather in the form of a cold chill has not only brought one of the mildest autumns on record to an abrupt end, but it has also signalled the start of what is anticipated to be one of the coldest winters in decades.
 Taking into account the floods that devastated the South West economy at the start of the year, extreme weather and erratic climate patterns are seemingly going to become more common.

 Whilst personal safety is a number one concern, the arrival of severe weather can also affect a business in multiple ways.